back to search

 • year of publication

-If you mention the authors by name in the text, you add "et al." after the first last name and mention the year of publication at the end of your sentence between round brackets.
+If you mention the authors by name in the text, you add "et al." after the first last name, followed by the year of publication between round brackets.

 Parenthetical citation